Is Disney travel insurance worth the cost?

 - Emergency medical expenses: Provides up to $25,000 of coverage if you get ill or injured while traveling.

-- Rental car damage: Reimburses repair costs up to $25,000 in the event of collision, theft, damage or vandalism.
+- Rental car damage: Reimburses repair costs up to $25,000 in the event of a collision, theft, damage, or vandalism.

 How much is Disney travel insurance?